KnollFrank/CarND-Advanced-Lane-Lines/writeup.md

 | (1126.6666,   720) |     (960, 720)     |
 |     (695, 460)     |      (960, 0)      |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto the test image `test_images/straight_lines1.jpg` and its warped counterpart to verify that the lines appear parallel in the warped image:
+I verified that the perspective transform was working as expected by drawing the `src` and `dst` points onto the test image `test_images/straight_lines1.jpg` and its warped counterpart to verify that the lines appear parallel in the warped image:

 ![binary](output_images/test2_warped_straight_lines.png)